nicklansley/nick-stable-diffusion/README.md

 ## Make sure your computer has everything ready
-This section enables you to check that your computer has everything you need to run the application
+This section enables you to check that your computer has everything you need to run the application.
 1. Make sure you have an NVidia graphics card and a NVidia's GPU driver installed.
 This is how the backend will render the images.
 2. The graphics card needs to have at least 8 GB of GPU memory of contiguous memory.
 I use an RTX 3090 Ti but should work on 3080s, 3070s